giavac/AWS-CSA-2019-study-notes/Course/Databases/README.md

 ### [What is a non relational DataBase](https://www.mongodb.com/scale/what-is-a-non-relational-database)

 A non-relational database is any database that does not follow the relational model provided by traditional relational database management systems.
-This category of databases also referred to as NoSQL databases, has seen steady adoption growth in recent years with the rise of Big Data applications.
+This category of databases also referred to as NoSQL databases, has seen steady adoption growth in recent years with the rise of Big Data applications. `Collections` are like tables, `Documents` are like rows and `Key/Value pairs` are like fields in the relational world.

 ### [What is data warehousing](https://en.wikipedia.org/wiki/Data_warehouse)

 Is a system used for reporting and data analysis, and is considered a core component of business intelligence.
+Amazon RedShift is what provides the Data Warehousing capability.

 ### [OLTP vs. OLAP](https://www.datawarehouse4u.info/OLTP-vs-OLAP.html)